Article mis à jour le / Post updated on 12 May 2022.

 The University of Minnesota campus

-Having grown up with American TV shows, university campuses still make me dream, even today after having had my own experience when I worked as a teaching assistant in a Canadian University.
+Having grown up with American TV shows, university campuses still make me dream, even today after having had my own experience when I worked as a teaching assistant at Brandon University, in Canada.

-The campus also houses a completely futuristic building, the Weisman Art Museum.
+The University of Minnesota campus also houses a completely futuristic building, the Weisman Art Museum.
 I did not visit it, but the store had pretty things, including postcards!

 What about Saint-Paul?